-- If you hold down the shutter button, you can shoot continuously (max. approx. 3 shots/sec.) to capture changes in the subject's facial expression and pose. - If necessary, the built-in flash will fire automatically.
+- If you hold down the shutter button, you can shoot continuously (max. approx. 3 shots/sec.) to capture changes in the subject's facial expression and pose. - If you raise the built-in flash beforehand, it will fire automatically as necessary.